Operational Alignment · Nonprofits

 Let's start a conversation →The reality

 You feel it in the meetings that go sideways.
 In the decisions that keep landing back on your desk.
 In the team that's working hard but not always together.
-In the quiet exhaustion of holding more than you should.
+The processes exist - but they're not working the way they should, and the tools you've added haven't solved it.

 Operational Alignment Consultant

-I bring over 20 years of operational leadership experience — including a long career at one of the largest corporations in the country — to nonprofit organizations that are doing meaningful work but feeling the weight of complexity they never planned for.
+I bring over 20 years of operational leadership experience - including a long career at one of the largest corporations in the world - to nonprofit organizations that are doing meaningful work but feeling the weight of complexity they never planned for.

 I work with a small number of organizations at a time - by design.
 Every engagement deserves full attention, and I'm not willing to do this work any other way.